Tekapo Springs is all about the views. Nestled into the side of a pine forest mountain and overlooking Lake Tekapo across to a

 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 The spring here is actually glacial and the water is chlorinated, so the managing

 authority advises that it is not unsafe to submerge your head in the water and it won't affect your jewellery.